erhan-/echomidi/README.md

 4. **Important**: When prompted, **plug in your Digispark board**.
 The bootloader has a 5-second window for uploading.

+### Selecting a Version

+The repository contains two versions of the firmware:

+- **echomidi-parameter.cpp** - For continuous parameter control (CC messages)
+- **echomidi-notes.cpp** - For playing MIDI notes based on distance

+To use a specific version, copy the desired file to `src/main.cpp` before uploading, or modify your `platformio.ini` to use the correct source file.

 ## 🎹 Usage

 ### Basic Operation

 1. Connect the EchoMIDI device to your computer via USB
 2. The device will appear as a USB MIDI controller
-3. Move your hand between **2-30 cm** from the sensor
-4. The onboard LED lights up when an object is detected in range
+3. The onboard LED lights up when an object is detected in range

+### Parameter Control Version (echomidi-parameter.cpp)

-5. Distance is mapped to MIDI CC values (closer = higher value, 127 to 0)
+Move your hand between **2-30 cm** from the sensor.
+Distance is mapped to MIDI CC values (closer = higher value, 127 to 0).

-### DAW Configuration

 #### Ableton Live